Our word comet comes from a Latin word which means hairy tail, but they were also known by a name which translates into English as broom star.

-The eccentricity of an ellipse is the ratio of the distance between the foci to the major axis: for the first ellipse it is 24 ÷32 or 0.75 and the second 20 ÷ 32 or 0.625.
-A circle has an eccentricity of zero.
+The eccentricity of an ellipse is the ratio of the distance between the foci to the major axis, so it must be between zero and one.
+For the first ellipse it is 24 ÷32 or 0.75 and the second 8 ÷ 32 or 0.25.

 Here is a painting by Lieve Verschuier of the Great Comet of 1680 over Rotterdam.
-This comet was so bright it could be seen even during the day, and its tail is among the longest tail ever recorded - several people in the crowd are shown holding up cross staffs, a staff with one or two cross pieces, which can by used by sailors and other travellers and astronomers to make simple navigational and astronomical measurements, but not as accurate as a sighting tube.
+This comet was so bright it could be seen even during the day, and its tail is among the longest tail ever recorded - several people in the crowd are shown holding up cross staffs, a staff with one or two cross pieces, which can by used by sailors and other travellers and astronomers to make simple navigational and astronomical measurements.

-Comets are a part of the solar system and most are discovered by and named after amateur astronomers: today professional astronomers are pointing their multi-million dollar telescopes at objects far further away than anything in the solar system and are much too busy to look for comets, although they may take an interest in one when someone else has found it.
-Sam did not discover this comet for himself, but there is a special comet web site which tells you everything about all comets which have been detected approaching the Earth, so he knows where to point his telescope before it becomes a naked eye object.
+Comets are a part of the solar system and many are discovered by and named after amateur astronomers: today most professional astronomers are pointing their multi-million dollar telescopes at objects far further away than anything in the solar system.
+Sam did not discover this comet for himself, but there is a comet web site which tells you everything about all comets which have been detected approaching the Earth, so he knows where to point his telescope before it becomes a naked eye object.